-Definitely can’t live a day without cooking asian noodles.
+I definitely can’t live a day without cooking Asian noodles.
 Wheaten noodles with aubergines and tuna.
 Buckwheat noodles with lentil and tomatoes.
 Rice noodles with mussels and super spicy coconut milk.
 Talking about dessert, I often regale myself with tropical fruits.

 12. Favourite book?

 Huge book of Joseph Brodsky’s poems.
 The rhythm of his poems affects me no less than music does.